20 Stanley Street

 Care Types: Care in your Home • Dementia • Drug or Alcohol Dependance • Eating disorder • Learning disability/autism • Mental Health • Older People • Physical Disability • Sensory Impairment • Younger Adults

 OverallRead overall summary

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-The inspection visit was carried out by one inspector.
-Following the visit an expert-by-experience telephoned people who used the service and their relatives.
-An expert-by-experience is a person who has personal experience of using or caring for someone who uses this type of care service.
+The inspection team consisted of one adult social care inspector and three experts by experience.
+An expert-by-experience is a person who has personal experience of using or caring for someone who used this type of care service.
 The experts in this case had experience in caring for older people.